hasanmd91/fs16_CSharp_3-customer-database-/README.md

 - titles: stores the different titles available for employees.
 - employees: stores employee information, including their titles and managers.
 - teams: stores team information, including team names and locations.
-- projects: stores project information, including project names, clients, start dates, deadlines.
+- projects: stores project information, including project names, clients, start dates, and deadlines.
 - team_project: a joining table for the many-to-many relationship between teams and projects.
 - hour_tracking: tracks the total working hours of employees on various projects, including employee_id, project_id, total_hours

 ## Requirements

-Write the queries to perform these following actions:
+Write the queries to perform the following actions:

-In file `createDatabase.sql`, provide the following querries:
+In the file `createDatabase.sql`, provide the following queries:

-- Create database with all tables with the neccessary properties and relationships
+- Create database with all tables with the necessary properties and relationships
-- Import data from the csv files to the created tables
+- Import data from the CSV files to the created tables

-In file `retrieval.sql`, provide the following querries:
+In file `retrieval.sql`, provide the following queries:

 - Retrieve the team names and their corresponding project count.
 - Retrieve the projects managed by the managers whose first name starts with "J" or "D".